MUnique/OpenMU/docs/Packets/Readme.md

 XSLT.
 The source XML files are at [MUnique.OpenMU.Network.Packets](../../src/Network/Packets/).

 In case you want to contribute packet documentations, please extend these source files accordingly.
-If you want to build the markdown files as well (Windows only), you need to install Saxon HE 9.9N, and execute the ```GenerateMarkdownDocs.cmd```.
+If you want to build the markdown files as well, you need to install `NodeJS 16+` and rebuild the `MUnique.OpenMU.Network.Packets` project.

 ## Packet types